coatespeter/knock-knock/README.md

 It is designed to be very simple and nostalgic for players who were fans of th TV show "Takeshi's Castle".

+A link to the live site can be found here - [Knock Knock](https://coatespeter.github.io/knock-knock/)

 ## UX & DESIGN

 Given that this website is designed as a single-serving platform, it comprises only one page.
 The chosen design approach prioritizes simplicity and cleanliness to ensure that it complements, rather than competes with, the central game section of the page.